gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 ```

 All the operations to be implemented in a new datastore backend are defined
 on src/backend.go.
 These functions follow the Memcached protocol loosely.
-At
-the file src/networking.go there's a channel that listen to database paths.
+The Memcached protocol parser accepts this interface to execute commands in
+the backend.

-The process which swaps these backends communicates through this channel and
+The process which swaps these backends communicates through a channel named
-coordinates with current active connections to be drained if it is a different db.
+`messages` in `src/networking.go` and coordinates with new and current
+active connections.

-There is a provision for a new command but currently I'm using an API route `/api/v1/switchdb`
+There is a provision for a new memcached command but currently I'm using
+an API route `/api/v1/switchdb` so this operation won't require a client
+change.

 ```go
 func switchDBHandler(w http.ResponseWriter, req *http.Request) {